Alhasan-AJ/Cell-Towers-project/README.md

 After you clone the project, naviagte to the diretcory where you cloned the project, then in the terminal run `npm install`, followed by `npm start` to start the application.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+# Limitaions
+While implementing this project, I encountered several limitations, these are:

+- The limited knowledge of working on the spring boot framework and basic foundations of Java language.
+This required additional learning and research to effectively use these technologies in the project.
+- This project marked my initial experience with building an application using Angular.
+Consequently, I needed some time to acquire the necessary skills and understanding of Angular's features and best practices.
+- Time constraints which has prevented me from fully developing and refining certain aspects of the project as I would preferred